nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/algorithm-5b.jpg?raw=true" width="384">
 <br />
 <i>Evolution of rotation (left) and tranlsation (right) estimation error mean and standard deviation according to the distribution of the features.
-For each of the 32 points of measure, 32 different sets of 32 features are considered - Images : Nils Hamel</i>
+For each of the 32 points of measure, 32 different sets of 32 features are considered.
+The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view - Images : Nils Hamel</i>
 </p>
 <br />

+These results shows how the increase of the angle of view is able to stablilize the estimation of the rotation and translation and to increase their precision.
+Such stability and precision is mendatory for large scale three-dimensional models computation  to ensure contained drift on the visual odometry and more robust pose estimation algorithm.

+This overview of the algorithm expose the main elements that shows how spherical camera and algorithm are able to move structure from motion forward toward robust reconstruction pipeline and large scale models computation.

 ## ScanVan Teams